melisadigiacomo/dataviz-cheatsheet/README.md

 ## Code and Resources Used

 **R Version:** 3.6.3
-**Packages:** ggplot2, dplyr, tidyverse, wordcloud, ggpubr, fmsb, VennDiagram, corrplot, GGally, UpSetR, quantmod, plotly
+**Packages:** ggplot2, dplyr, tidyverse, wordcloud, ggpubr, fmsb, VennDiagram, corrplot, GGally, UpSetR, quantmod, plotly, treemapify, densityridges, circlize

 ### **Click on the chart type to access the repo and on the chart image to access the code*